 When it comes to investing, there’s no right or wrong amount to get started, and typically the decision will depend on your financial situation and personal circumstances.
 If you can’t afford to invest large lump sums, that’s fine.
 You don’t need a fortune to dip your toe in the investment world.
 Thanks to digital investment services, like Wealthify, you can embark on your investment journey with as little as you want.

-And whether you can afford to invest £1 or £100,000, we do the investing for you, so you can spend more time doing what you love.
+And whether you can afford to invest £1 or £100,000 (you can start a personal pension with just £50), we do the investing for you, so you can spend more time doing what you love.
 All you need to do is choose how much to invest and the investment style that suits your needs.
 Our investment team will then build you a diversified portfolio with just the right mix of investments and manage your plan on a regular basis.
 Not only will they keep a close eye on financial markets, they’ll also make changes, when needed, to keep your investment Plan on track.

 What’s the best way to invest small sums?